sdsc/spack/README.md

-- A Spack ***instance*** is a unique, stand-alone installation of a specific version of `spack` that includes custom Spack configuration files, Spack packages, and a collection of Spack-installed software applications, libraries, and utilities.
+- A Spack ***instance*** is a unique, stand-alone installation of a specific version of `spack` that includes custom Spack configuration files, Spack packages, and a collection of software applications, libraries, and utilities built and installed by Spack.
 - A Spack ***package*** is a set of instructions that defines how a specific piece of software is compiled and/or installed by Spack.
 For example, a Spack package specifies where to find and how to retrieve